lukehedger/levelout/README.md

 ### Jekyll

 - Install Jekyll `gem install jekyll`
-- Build, serve and watch `jekyll serve --watch` (http://localhost:4000)
+- ~~Build, serve and watch `jekyll serve --watch`~~
-- and with drafts add `--drafts`
+- Use Bundler to build, serve and watch

 #### Bundler

 - Install Bundler `gem install bundler`
 - Install all dependencies: `bundle install`
-- Build, serve and watch: `bundle exec jekyll serve --watch`
+- Build, serve and watch: `bundle exec jekyll serve --watch` (http://localhost:3000)
+- and with drafts add `--drafts`

 NB.
-If you get any errors when running `jekyll serve` trying clearing out the `Gemfile.lock` and running `bundle install`
+If you get any errors when running `jekyll serve` try clearing out the `Gemfile.lock` and running `bundle install`

 ## TODO

-- [ ] Implement new visit check for sidebar show animation
+- [ ] Implement new visit localStorage for sidebar show animation on homepage
-- [ ] Analytics
+- [ ] Day 1 post
 - [ ] Work layout